Preceptorship in Oral and Maxillofacial Surgery

 A preceptorship is an intensive training course in a subspecialty area of Oral and Maxillofacial Surgery which will be open to graduates of dental schools recognized by the World Health Organization.
 The course will be full time.

 Length of Preceptorship

 The preceptorship will be offered in 12-week modules, and applicants can take up to four modules at the discretion of the Director.
-This means that a preceptorship can last anything from three months to 12 months but cannot be longer.
+This means that a preceptorship can last anywhere from three months to 12 months but cannot be longer.
 The course is full time, and outside activities that interfere with the program are not permitted.
 A One-time, non-refundable application fee of $250 USD.
 You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS.
 If accepted into the program, the tuition fee for each module is $4,800.